By: Anthony Porto, MD, MPH, FAAP

 Burp at natural pauses in feeding and keeping your child upright for up to thirty minutes after feeding.
 If your bottle-fed baby spits up unusually often, your pediatrician may recommend thickening his or her formula with a very small amount of baby cereal.
 Never add solids to the bottle unless your pediatrician advises it.
 See Oatmeal: The Safer Alternative for Infants & Children Who Need Thicker Food for more information on this line of treatment.

 Consider smaller and more frequent feedings, but be sure your baby is taking in enough to keep up typical growth and development.

-Consider keeping your baby in an upright position—in a stroller or carrier—for the first half hour or so after feeding.
+Consider keeping your baby in an upright position for the first half hour or so after feeding.
 Always closely supervise your baby during this time.